Leaders of Russia, Turkey meet to discuss Syria’s Idlib

 Putin and Erdogan sat down for talks Monday afternoon.
 Putin told Erdogan in opening remarks carried by Russian news agencies that he and Erdogan will be “looking for solutions where there are none right now,” without mentioning Idlib by name.

-Erdogan in his reply expressed hope that the joint statement that the two leaders are expected to make later on Monday will be “a new hope for the whole region.”
+Erdogan in his reply expressed hope that the joint statement that the two leaders are expected to make later on Monday will be “a different hope for the whole region.”

+It was quiet in Idlib and surrounding areas Monday, a continuation of the calm that started less than a week ago amid Russia-Turkey talks.

 Idlib and surrounding areas is home to over 3 million Syrians, and an estimated 60,000 rebel fighters.